markfinger/react-render/README.md

   // A flag indicating if you wish to render the component to static
   // markup.
 Defaults to false.
   toStaticMarkup: true

-  // An absolute path that can be used to load the version of React.
-  // If the renderer can not find React from the component's path, you
-  // can specify it.
-  pathToReact: '...'

 }, function(err, markup) {
   if (err) throw err;